(Pictured: Members of the Guys and Dolls company. Photo: David Hou.)

 Wonderland was also a jumping-off point for local bands like The Bluesmen Revue, A Small Experience, and The New Set, who mostly opened for the headliners.

-“A group could play any number of teen towns or private events, but everyone knew you had not really ‘made it’ until you played Wonderland,” recalls John.
+“A group could play any number of teen towns or private events, but everyone knew you had not really ‘made it’ until you played Wonderland,” recalled John.
 “It was a magical place that attracted hundreds of teens to its weekly rock ‘n’ roll shows, so every group in the area wanted in on the action.”

 Jim Chapman, former bassist for The Bluesmen Revue, a very popular London R&B group, remembers headlining at Wonderland many times.

 “The room had excellent acoustics both on the stage and in the hall.
-In those days that was the exception rather than the norm,” Jim recalls.
+In those days, that was the exception rather than the norm,” Jim recalls.
 “And it had one of the smallest dressing rooms I ever saw in a venue that size.
 How the multi-person big bands ever managed to get their people dressed for a gig I cannot imagine!”

 Ken Thorne, of A Small Experience, another London band that regularly played Wonderland, remembers the venue’s dressing rooms, too.